File handling

 This method works consistently on both the server and the client,

-and the timing of validation can be controlled with the fieldsValidationMode
+and the timing of validation can be controlled with the fieldsValidationMode option.

 <script lang="ts" module> declare module "@sjsf/form" { interface Schema { maxSizeBytes?: number; } }</script>